ONEOK (NYSE:OKE) PT Raised to $57.00

-ONEOK (NYSE:OKE) had its price objective boosted by equities research analysts at Citigroup from $49.00 to $57.00 in a report issued on Tuesday, The Fly reports.
-The firm presently has a “neutral” rating on the utilities provider’s stock.
-Citigroup’s target price would indicate a potential upside of 3.94% from the company’s current price.
+ONEOK (NYSE:OKE) had its price target upped by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $49.00 to $57.00 in a report released on Tuesday, Stock Target Advisor reports.
+The brokerage currently has a neutral rating on the utilities provider’s stock.

+The business also recently disclosed a quarterly dividend, which was paid on Friday, May 14th.
+Shareholders of record on Monday, April 26th were paid a dividend of $0.935 per share.
+This represents a $3.74 annualized dividend and a yield of 6.83%.
+The ex-dividend date of this dividend was Friday, April 23rd.
+ONEOK’s dividend payout ratio (DPR) is presently 263.38%.

-Institutional investors have recently made changes to their positions in the stock.
-Capital Advisors Inc. OK increased its holdings in ONEOK by 7.5% in the 1st quarter.
-Capital Advisors Inc. OK now owns 59,739 shares of the utilities provider’s stock worth $3,026,000 after buying an additional 4,165 shares during the period.
-Pendal Group Limited acquired a new position in ONEOK in the 1st quarter worth approximately $1,242,000.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Capital Advisors Inc. OK lifted its position in shares of ONEOK by 7.5% during the first quarter.
+Capital Advisors Inc. OK now owns 59,739 shares of the utilities provider’s stock valued at $3,026,000 after purchasing an additional 4,165 shares in the last quarter.
+Pendal Group Limited purchased a new position in ONEOK during the first quarter worth about $1,242,000.
 B. Metzler seel.
 Sohn & Co.
-Holding AG increased its holdings in ONEOK by 5.4% in the 1st quarter.
+Holding AG boosted its holdings in ONEOK by 5.4% during the first quarter.
 B. Metzler seel.
 Sohn & Co.
-Holding AG now owns 20,678 shares of the utilities provider’s stock worth $1,047,000 after buying an additional 1,063 shares during the period.
-Axiom Investment Management LLC acquired a new position in ONEOK in the 1st quarter worth approximately $332,000.
-Finally, SkyView Investment Advisors LLC acquired a new position in ONEOK in the 1st quarter worth approximately $235,000.
-63.97% of the stock is owned by hedge funds and other institutional investors.
+Holding AG now owns 20,678 shares of the utilities provider’s stock worth $1,047,000 after purchasing an additional 1,063 shares during the last quarter.
+Axiom Investment Management LLC purchased a new position in ONEOK during the first quarter worth about $332,000.
+Finally, SkyView Investment Advisors LLC purchased a new position in ONEOK during the first quarter worth about $235,000.
+Hedge funds and other institutional investors own 63.97% of the company’s stock.

 ONEOK, Inc, together with its subsidiaries, engages in gathering, processing, storage, and transportation of natural gas in the United States.
 It operates through Natural Gas Gathering and Processing, Natural Gas Liquids, and Natural Gas Pipelines segments.
 The company owns natural gas gathering pipelines and processing plants in the Mid-Continent and Rocky Mountain regions.